Mountain View Turnout Wedding + Elopement Guide - Grand Teton National Park

 Time of Year

-Access to Mountain View Turnout is restricted in winter when they close the inner park road, so the ideal time for ceremonies mid-May through mid-October.
+Access to Mountain View Turnout is not accessible in winter when they close the inner park road, so the only time for ceremonies mid-May through mid-October.
 The fall season, particularly from mid-September to mid-October, offers stunning foliage in the Jackson Hole area, though this area doesn’t have a ton of the changing cottonwoods or aspens.
-If you plan on hitting other locations near Mountain View Turnout, like Taggart Lake and Jenny Lake, fall is a great time to consider.
+But if you plan on hitting other locations near Mountain View Turnout, like Taggart Lake and Jenny Lake, fall is a great time to consider.

 Pros